ietf/id-guidelines/README.md

 A bare URI is not generally considered a stable reference.
 For web-only documents, adding a reference number, title , and/or an author will help make the reference more stable.
-See the RFC Editor’s [Style Guide](https://www.rfc-editor.org/styleguide/) for specific guidance about URIs in Internet-Drafts.
+See the RFC Editor's [Style Guide](https://www.rfc-editor.org/styleguide/) for specific guidance about URIs in Internet-Drafts.
 Judgment can be used here; the stability of normative references is even more important than the stability of